2. October 2015Media Releases Research Using Neutrons Particle Physics

 “Higgs Particle Found” announced the media triumphantly in July 2012.
 But for Roland Horisberger, particle physicist at PSI, this was a premature conclusion: “It will take at least another five years before we can be sure of that”.
 Whatever the findings – whether this is the original Higgs boson, or only one of the theoretical “Higgs-like” particles – one can surely put a tag on them that reads “PSI inside.”

-25. January 2013Media Releases Particle Physics Research Using Muons Large Scale Facilities Matter and Material
+25. January 2013Media Releases Particle Physics Research Using Muons Large Research Facilities Matter and Material

 An international team of scientists confirmed the surprisingly small value of the proton radius with laser spectroscopy of exotic hydrogen.
 The experiments were carried out at PSI which is the only research institute in the world providing the necessary amount of muons for the production of the exotic hydrogen atoms made up of a muon and a proton.